These 30 house extension ideas are a masterclass in how to successfully add space, light and value

 Choosing structural glazing for the walkway will reduce its visual impact and leave the original building’s character unaltered.
 This is a device favoured by many conservation officers and can work well in linking existing period buildings, too.

-When it comes to your house extension ideas, if you can’t decide between enclosing a new extension with a wall or going open plan with your layout, consider fitting sliding pocket doors, giving you the best of both worlds.
+When it comes to your house extension ideas, if you can’t decide between enclosing a new extension with a wall or going open plan with your layout, consider fitting sliding pocket doors, giving you the best of both worlds with a broken plan layout.
 When closed, sliding flush doors can give the appearance of a wall, but when open they can disappear within the wall, presenting a clear opening.

 This is great for those wanted to create a multi-purpose room from their extension – perhaps one that can be used as living space for the majority of the time but as guest accommodation occasionally.

-Your lighting design should not be overlooked when it comes to your extension.
+Your lighting design should not be overlooked when it comes to your house extension ideas.
 A well thought out lighting scheme will create a great atmosphere in your new space, allowing you to use different combinations of circuits for different activities.

 As well as ambient lighting to provide basic background light for everyday activities, include accent lighting in the form of directional spotlights, uplights, downlights, wall washes, baffled (concealed source) lights, table lamps and standard lamps to create light and shade, which is key for atmosphere.
 Add decorative lamps, for instance, above a kitchen island or dining table as feature lighting.